GooFit/GooFit/docs/documentation.md

 example “the threshold function” or “a polynomial”.
 The canonical example is the Gaussian PDF.

--   `ArgusPdf`: Implements a threshold function
+-  GooFit::ArgusPdf : Implements a threshold function
 \f{align}{
     P(x;m_0,a,p) &=& \left\{ \begin{matrix}
     0 & x \le m_0 \\